-DISPOSITION AUTHORITY NUMBER (DAN) DESCRIPTION OF RECORDS RETENTION AND DISPOSITION ACTION DESIGNATION AT52-07-09C Rev. 1 Civil Case Files - Social Security Act Title IV-D (Child Support) Records relating to legal representation of the State of Washington in relation to state responsibilities under Title IV, Part D (Title IV-D) of the Social Security Act.
-Includes, but is not limited to: Determination of parentage; Child support establishment, modification, adjustment, and/or enforcement; Responding cases.
-Note: Per RCW 4.16.020, the statute of limitations for commencement of action for the collection of past due child support is 10 years after the youngest child named in the child support order reaches age 18.
-Note: Per RCW 4.16.360, there is no limitation for initiating legal action for the determination of paternity.
-Retain for 3 years after youngest child reaches age 18 or 3 years after entry of last order, whichever is later then Destroy.
+DISPOSITION AUTHORITY NUMBER (DAN) DESCRIPTION OF RECORDS RETENTION AND DISPOSITION ACTION DESIGNATION AT52-07-09C Rev. 1 Civil Case Files - Social Security Act Title IV-D (Child Support) Records relating to legal representation of the State of Washington under Title IV, Part D (Title IV-D) of the Social Security Act.
+Includes, but is not limited to: • Determination of parentage; • Child support establishment, modification, adjustment, and/or enforcement; • Responding cases.
+Note: Pursuant to RCW 4.16.020, the statute of limitations for commencement of action for the collection of past due child support is 10 years after the youngest child named in the child support order reaches age 18.
+Note: Pursuant to RCW 4.16.360, there is no limitation for initiating legal action for the determination of paternity.
+Retain for 3 years after youngest child reaches age 18 and 3 years after entry of last order then Destroy.
 NON-ARCHIVAL NON-ESSENTIAL OPR